hanlee-311/Homework1/README.md

 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

 Developer Notes:
-2021.02.02 Cleaned up the code for easier reading; changed the name of the title from "website" to "Horiseon".
+2021.02.02 Cleaned up the code for easier reading; changed the name of the title from "website" to "Horiseon"; added alt attributes to images;